txt/seng18/README.md

 # Home

-Here's your test to check if you are a great engineering:
+Are you a great software engineer?
+Can you...

 - Glance at any system;
 - Know how to build it another, possibly better, way;
 - Understand the cost/benefits of changing from the current to the alternate;
-- Knows when its worth to apply little patches or dynamite to the current project;
+- Knows when its worth to apply little patches or dynamite to the current project (or do nothing at all);

+This class aims to make you into a great software engineer.
 Software Engineering is the process of the design, construction and